Jlonghi/Linux-Server-Control/README.md

 Booting comes with the restriction that the server needs to be configured for wake from lan and on the same lan as the web server.

 ## Status
 Under each server is a green or red circle displaying the current status of the server.
-This symbol is updated when page is loaded and when any button is pressed.
+This symbol is updated when the page is loaded and when any button is pressed.